anoelsm/anoelsm.github.io/modeling_phytoplankton_communities.md

 <h2>A simple model</h2>
 <p>The basic steps in developing any theoretical model is to start with understanding the theory(ies) that describe the system you are trying to model and then determining the equations that best represent that system.
 For example, the basic theory in this simple model is that you can calculate or predict changes in microbial population abundance over time if you know the growth rate.
-The basic equation here is: ${{dP \over dt} = Pr}$ where <i>P</i> stands for population, <i>t</i> stands for time, and <i>r</i> stands for growth rate.
+The basic equation here is: ${{{dP \over dt}} = Pr}$ where <i>P</i> stands for population, <i>t</i> stands for time, and <i>r</i> stands for growth rate.
 Obviously this is not how natural systems really operate but if conditions are perfect and there are no outside influences, then populations will continue to increase as fast as they can grow. </p>